JMartindale612/wp_website/_posts/2025-12-16-job_advertisement.md

 ---
 layout: post
-title: "Come and join us - Two-year Post-doctoral Research Fellow"
+title: "Job advert - Research Fellow"
 date: 2025-09-30
 hero_image: /images/castle_facade.jpeg  # optional
 # summary: "What we’ll publish here and how to follow along."  # optional (used on index)